AdamUWA/capstone/README.md

-# capstone
+# Capstone Course

-Capstone course repo for coroner project.
+Welcome to Adam Holts capstone course repo for the coroner project.